Medical Assistant (Royal Navy): Black Serpent selection and training

 The Black Serpent course is Tri-Service and open to RN, RAF and Army personnel.
 It is run by the Medical Support Unit (MSU), Hereford and features various physical and other tests including a hills phase with march routes across the Brecon Beacons similar to those done for UKSF selection.
 Candidates will be expected to carry out simulated medical treatments during these marches.
 The goal of such exercises is to test a medic's ability to successfully perform while under pressure and exhausted.

 Submariner Medical Assistant

 Those who volunteer for Service in the Submarine Service are responsible for the monitoring of air and water supplies and carrying out vital health and environmental safety checks.
 The training is undertaken at HMS Sultan in Gosport and at the Institute of Naval Medicine in Alverstoke.
 On completion of this training, Medical Assistant Submariners, MA(SM)'s are awarded a City and Guilds Certificate in Radiation Protection and optional membership of the Guild of Radiation Workers.

 Additional qualifications

-Other additional specialisations open to the MA Cadre are, Pharmacy Technician and Operating Department Practitioner, which are civilian accredited and have become Medical Technician branches once again.
+Other additional specialisations open to the MA Cadre are the newly formed Paramedic Sub Cadre.
+Others may transfer to become a Pharmacy Technician and Operating Department Practitioner.
+These were previously additional qualifications which are civilian accredited and have become Medical Technician branches.